 Philip Newton is a highly experienced family law specialist who has practised exclusively in this field for over 20 years.
-His experience covers all aspects of family law including child law (care, residence, contact, removal from the country etc.) divorce, financial provision, ancillary relief, cohabitation, injunctive protection and international remedies.
+His experience covers all aspects of family law including child law (care, residence, contact, removal from the country etc.) divorce, financial remedy, injunctive protection and international remedies.

 In all aspects of his practice Philip is particularly known for acting with great sympathy for his clients’ difficulties with an absolute determination to do the very best that can be achieved for them.

-Philip is equally happy dealing with the most serious care cases, the most hard fought children family disputes and the most complex divorce, matrimonial finance and cohabitation cases.
+Philip is equally happy dealing with the most serious care cases, the most hard fought children family disputes and the most complex finance remedy cases.

 He has been based in Canterbury, specialising in family law since 1990, having begun his career at the bar as a criminal barrister practising from the Temple (including the Attorney General’s set), where he developed the robust courtroom skills that now help him to get the best results for his family law clients.